cyberpunksdotcom/govdeals/docs/quickstart.md

 python -m http.server 5173
 ```

 Now browse to `http://127.0.0.1:5173`.
-You should see the dashboard populated with demo listings provided by the backend fixture.
+You should see the dashboard populated with demo listings served from the backend’s SQLite store.
 If the API is offline the UI automatically falls back to `frontend/sample-data/listings.json` and displays a notice.

 ## 4. Explore the workflow